jimandreas/stepikBioinformaticsCourse/README.md

 strings in both column and row solutions were equal less than 50% of the time.

+As an experiment - I changed the priority of the backtrack assignment direction when the reverse solution did not match the forward solution.
+The priority change moved the Match/Mismatch assignment from first to last place in the decision tree.
+On a condition that the first match failed, this resulted in about an 80% recovery of the failed solutions.
+Here are the results from 10K trials of random amino acid strings:

+    score 10000 row 4834 col 4573 equivalence in 10000 tries
+    after priority change the following *matched*:
+    row 4624 of attempts 5166  col 4853 of attempts 5427

 ## Building and running

 Note: the problems in this repo were solved using the Kotlin language.